-PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION DATED OCTOBER 16, 2015
+PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION DATED OCTOBER 26, 2015

-1,834,862 Shares of Common Stock Class A Warrants to Purchase 1,834,862 Shares of Common Stock Class B Warrants to Purchase 917,431 Shares of Common Stock
+869,566 Shares of Common Stock Class A Warrants to Purchase 869,566 Shares of Common Stock Class B Warrants to Purchase 434,783 Shares of Common Stock

-We are offering for sale 1,834,862 shares of our common stock, together with Class A Warrants to purchase 1,834,862 shares of our common stock (and the shares issuable from time to time upon exercise of such Class A Warrants), and Class B Warrants to purchase 917,431 shares of our common stock (and the shares issuable from time to time upon exercise of such Class B Warrants), pursuant to this prospectus.
+We are offering for sale 869,566 shares of our common stock, together with Class A Warrants to purchase 869,566 shares of our common stock (and the shares issuable from time to time upon exercise of such Class A Warrants), and Class B Warrants to purchase 434,783 shares of our common stock (and the shares issuable from time to time upon exercise of such Class B Warrants), pursuant to this prospectus.
 The shares, the Class A Warrants and the Class B Warrants will be separately issued and sold to purchasers in equal proportion.
-Each Class A Warrant will be exercisable for the purchase of one share of common stock, will have an exercise price of \$ per share (125% of the public offering price per share in this offering), will be exercisable upon issuance and will expire five years from the date of issuance.
-Each Class B Warrant will be exercisable for the purchase of one-half of one share of common stock, will have an exercise price of \$ per share (115% of the public offering price per share in this offering), will be exercisable upon issuance and will expire eighteen months from the date of issuance.
+Each Class A Warrant will be exercisable for the purchase of one share of common stock, will have an exercise price of \$\\\\\ per share (125% of the public offering price per share in this offering), will be exercisable for the purchase of one-half of one share of common stock, will have an exercise price of \$\\\\\ per share (115% of the public offering price per share in this offering), will be exercisable upon issuance and will expire eighteen months from the date of issuance.

 Our common stock is quoted on the OTCQB market under the symbol "BRTX."
-We have applied to list our common stock and the Class A Warrants being sold in this offering on The NASDAQ Capital Market under the symbols "BRTX" and "BRTXW", respectively.
-No assurance can be given that our application will be approved.
-We have not applied, and will not apply, to list the Class B Warrants being sold in this offering on The NASDAQ Capital Market or any other market or exchange.
-On October 14, 2015, the last reported sale price of our common stock on the OTCQB market was \$5.45 per share.
+An application has been filed to have the Class A Warrants being sold in this offering quoted on the OTCQB market under the symbol "BRTXW".
+No assurance can be given that the application will be approved.
+We have not applied, and will not apply, to have the Class B Warrants being sold in this offering quoted on the OTCQB market or any other market or exchange.
+On October 21, 2015, the last reported sale price of our common stock on the OTCQB market was \$4.60 per share.